Yeshwant1411/CORS/README.md

 Origin is defined with the combination of scheme(protocol), hostname(domain name) and port of the url used to access it.
 eg: http://rudrayesh.com:80
 Here 'http' is scheme, 'rudrayesh.com' is the domain name, port is '80'.

+## Cross-Origin Resource Sharing(CORS):
+It is a mechanism that uses HTTP headers to define Origins that the browser permits loading resources

+CORS uses 2 HTTP headers
+1. Access-Control-Allow-Origin
+2. Access-Control-Allow-Credentials